 On average, wedding decorations can range from $2,000 to $10,000.
 This average decor budget can include flowers, centerpieces, ceremony decor, and more.
-With that in mind, the average cost of wedding decorations varies greatly, depending on where you’re getting married and how opulent you want to go.
+With that in mind, the average cost of wedding decorations can vary greatly, depending on where you’re getting married and how opulent you want to go.
 For a bare-bones DIY wedding ceremony in a natural setting like the beach, you might spend as little as $500, but if you’re hosting an over-the-top event in a large city venue, you could be looking at a bill of $20,000 or more.

 To give you a better ballpark, here’s a closer look at the average cost of wedding decorations.

 These numbers can vary widely depending on how many guests you’re having, where you’re getting married, and how much you’ve budgeted for decor.
 With that in mind, average wedding decor costs include:

 Check in with your wedding venue about decor, too.
 See if any of the costs noted above—like tablecloths or chargers—are already included in your wedding package.
 You can also look online for recycled wedding decor and DIY some of these decorations yourself.